AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/pdf-external-storage-sol.md

 Any other Storage solution's Signed URLs will not work with PDF Services and will fail the API operation.

-## Sharepoint Storage
+## Sharepoint
 PDF Services APIs can connect with Sharepoint storage of client to download and upload the files using SharePoint Signed URLs.
-Signed URLs for Sharepoint files can be done using Sharepoint REST API V1 or Sharepoint REST API V2 or Microsoft Graph.
+Signed URLs for Sharepoint files can be created using Sharepoint REST API V1 or Sharepoint REST API V2 or Microsoft Graph.

 For more details please refer
 - [Sharepoint REST API V1](https://learn.microsoft.com/en-us/sharepoint/dev/sp-add-ins/get-to-know-the-sharepoint-rest-service?tabs=csom)
 - [Sharepoint REST API V2](https://learn.microsoft.com/en-us/sharepoint/dev/apis/sharepoint-rest-graph)
 - [Microsoft Graph](https://learn.microsoft.com/en-us/graph/overview)

-## Amazon S3 Storage
+## Amazon S3

 PDF Services API can connect with Amazon S3 using pre-signed URLs for downloading and uploading objects to and from S3 buckets without AWS security credentials or permissions.